COVID-19 Vaccine Information for Adults

 Can I get vaccinated against COVID-19 while I am currently sick with COVID-19?

-No. People with COVID-19 who have symptoms should wait to be vaccinated until they have recovered from their illness and have met the criteria for discontinuing isolation; those without symptoms should also wait until they meet the criteria before getting vaccinated.
+No. People with COVID-19 should wait to be vaccinated until they have recovered from their illness.
 This guidance also applies to people who get COVID-19 before getting their second dose of vaccine.
+You can go back to normal activities when, for at least 24 hours, your symptoms are getting better overall and you have not had a fever and have not used fever-reducing medications.

 Do I need to wear a mask and avoid close contact with others if I am fully vaccinated?